 After first making rather roughly finished bronze sculptures, for a while he made stylized sculptures moulded in Acrylic One.
 Currently, working in clay has made his figures a little rougher again; you can almost follow his hand.
 His studio is loaded with colourful sheets of paper, clay, washi tape, fabric and sewing notions.
 ‘I’m crazy about material.
 Working on several things at the same time is my way of coming up with something.’
 Whatever material Frode chooses for his sculptures, the surface is always very important.
 In his two-dimensional work, fine knife cuts and three-dimensional elements form reliefs – even when using materials that are less usual for him, such as canvas or paper, he remains a sculptor.

 Frode Bolhuis, born 1979 in Enschede, lives and works in his self-built house and studio in Almere.
-He has obtained a Bachelor of Fine Arts from both the St. Oswald’s Academy in London and the Minerva Academy Groningen, and currently teaches at the Design Academy Eindhoven.
-Frode has been exhibiting since 2004 solo and in groups, in The Netherlands and abroad, both in galleries and museums.
-Among these occasions are exhibitions at Museum de Fundatie, Museum Waterland, Museum Nairac, Courtyard Gallery in Edinburgh UK, Tokiwa Museum in Ube City JP and Galerie Bart.
-Moreover, Frode has participated in various art fairs, including KunstRAI, PAN Amstedam and I AMsterdam, You BErlin.
+He has obtained a Bachelor of Fine Arts from both the St. Oswald’s Academy in London and the Academy Minerva in Groningen, and currently teaches at the Design Academy Eindhoven.
+Frode has been exhibiting his art since 2004.
+His works have been shown in museums across The Netherlands (Museum de Fundatie, Museum Waterland, Museum Nairac, Kunstmuseum Den Haag) and in the Tokiwa Museum in Ube City, Japan.
+His art has also been exhibited in numerous galleries throughout The Netherlands and occasionally abroad.
+As an artist represented by Galerie Bart, Frode has participated in various national and international art fairs.

-His works can be found in the collections of KPMG, Eneco, Menzis, Dela, the Municipalities of Amsterdam and Putten, Museum de Fundatie in Zwolle, Isala Hospital and numerous private collectors.
+His works can be found in several corporate collections including KPMG, Eneco and Menzis, and public, museum and private collections.
 In addition, many municipalities have asked Frode to create artwork or designs for the public space.
-The collaboration between Galerie Bart and Frode Bolhuis dates back to 2011.
-It has resulted in multiple exhibitions and the annual participation in art fairs.

 08.01 Hi Fructose The Figurative Sculptures of Frode Bolhuis by Andy Smith.